scenerystack/community/docs/index.md

 ??? info "Do I have to brand my projects with PhET?"
     No!
 If you are creating a simulation, you can brand it however you like, but please contact us before using any PhET branding.
 See [Licensing](#licensing) below for more information.

-    See the [brand](https://github.com/phetsims/brand) library for help creating you own brand, as well as looking at the [Development Overview](./info-sync/simulation-development-overview.md).
+    See the [brand](https://github.com/phetsims/brand) library for help creating your brand, as well as looking at the [Development Overview](./info-sync/simulation-development-overview.md).

 ![Interactive Music Video made with SceneryStack](assets/cathedral.gif)